Sharing our thoughts about solar energy and a sustainable future

 Solar energy is a competitive advantage on the open seas.
 The significant power demands a sailing yacht requires running on-board navigation, communications and autopilot systems means that energy must be consistently available.
 By integrating SunPower’s solar technology, not only have we overcome common and time-consuming issues with diesel generator failure and power outages, but we can also reap the benefits of quiet and fume-free sailing, enabling us to race across the ocean in its natural environment.

 Currently we are the only zero emissions race boat in the Class 40 (ft) Championship, and our aim is to race around the world, non-stop and with zero fossil fuels on board.
 The Energy Challenge is developing a race entry for the infamous 2020 Vendee Globe, a non-stop and single-handed round-the-world race, within the IMOCA 60 (ft) Class.
-Whilst this endeavour is key to educating and inspiring the public to move to cleaner technologies, achieving top results in these global races allows us to demonstrate the benefits of renewable energy across the marine sector, which can be scaled and applied to both the leisure and shipping industries.
+Whilst this endeavor is key to educating and inspiring the public to move to cleaner technologies, achieving top results in these global races allows us to demonstrate the benefits of renewable energy across the marine sector, which can be scaled and applied to both the leisure and shipping industries.

 Last year, the SunPower® solar cells that power the Class 40 race boat Imerys Clean Energy succeeded in battling through severe oceanic conditions, with Atlantic swells that frequently topped 7 meters (23 feet), withstanding winds above 70 kph (45 mph), and multiple high impacts from heavy-footed sailors!
 Bridging the high performance racing arena with renewable technology is an ongoing objective for the Energy Challenge team, and I’m really pleased to say that we won last year’s Championship on zero emissions.

 Photo by Rolex Fastnet/Carlo Borlenghi